Creating a floor plan (ADVANCED)

 7. Click on the play button.
 A new map with correctly georeferenced map should appear in the layer list.

-Add reference floor plan - Option 2
+Add reference floor plan - Option 2 for indoor maps

 1. This method works better for indoor maps / floorplans.
 Zoom the map to your venue's location.
 If you want to make this process easier for you, you can install and use the OSM place search plugin.